Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Institution

 \section{Institution}

-Mercari, Japan's largest online C2C marketplace for second hand products, facilitates over 100 million transactions annually.
+Mercari, Japan's largest online C2C marketplace for second-hand products, facilitates over 100 million transactions annually.
 The platform enables users to buy and sell a wide range of products, from handicrafts to automobiles.
 A seller creates a listing that includes photos, a description, and a chosen list price.
-Buyers may immediately purchase the product at the listed price on a first come first served basis, or attempt to negotiate a price reduction.
+Buyers may immediately purchase the product at the listed price on a first-come, first-served basis, or attempt to negotiate a price reduction.
 During my sample period from 2020 to 2021, negotiation was not a formal platform feature but instead took place publicly in the comment section of each listing.
-Figure \ref{fig:listing_ui} presents an illustrative listing page, and Table \ref{tab:comment_negotiation_example} provides a stylized example of a comment based negotiation.
+Figure \ref{fig:listing_ui} presents an illustrative listing page, and Table \ref{tab:comment_negotiation_example} provides a stylized example of a comment-based negotiation.
 When a seller and buyer agree on a price reduction in the comments, the seller updates the listing price accordingly.
 The buyer may then purchase the item at the revised price, but no mechanism binds the buyer to complete the transaction.
 If another buyer arrives, that buyer can purchase the item at the updated price, provided the seller does not revert the price after nonpurchase by the original buyer.
-Similar to eBay, post agreement buyer reneging is a widespread issue on Mercari (\textcite{allabout2023mercari}).
+Similar to eBay, post-agreement buyer reneging is a widespread issue on Mercari (\textcite{allabout2023mercari}).